-Recently, I watched a friend bury his beloved wife.
-His heart is cracking apart with grief.
+When I watched a friend of mine bury his beloved wife, his heart was cracking apart with grief.
 The loss and loneliness are a crushing burden he carries every day.

 It seems almost sacrilegious to read this verse about rejoicing when we face trials in respect to my friend's circumstance.
 Does God really expect him to rejoice in this devastating sorrow?

 Ephesians 1:5 says, “God decided in advance to adopt us into his own family by bringing us to himself through Jesus Christ.
 This is what he wanted to do, and it gave him great pleasure.”

 Do you see the joy and pain in this verse?
 God’s adoption plan was sending his only Son to die in our place.
 What pain!
 What sorrow!

 Look what it says next, “He wanted to do it and it gave him great pleasure!”